davxiao/davidxiao-web/content/post/notes-from-my-journey-in-reactjs/index.md

 ### Both props and state can be accessed by "this"

-Both `this.state.` and `this.props.` are valid calls within the class scope.
+Both `this.state` and `this.props` are valid within the class scope.

 ### Props are immutable